2016–17 Southampton F.C. season: August–October 2016

 Southampton faced league champions Leicester City on 2 October in a game that ended goalless.
 Austin came closest to scoring in the first half, hitting the post once and heading on goal twice.
 The striker was also denied in the second half by Kasper Schmeichel, while Jamie Vardy saw his side's best chance blocked later on.
 After another international break, Southampton hosted Burnley on 16 October, winning the game 3–1.
 After a goalless first half, the Saints scored three goals in 15 minutes to take a commanding lead, with Austin opening the scoring after 52 minutes and Redmond scoring on 60 minutes.
-Austin scored a penalty six minutes later to make it three, before Sam Vokes also converted from the spot for the visitors.
+Austin scored a penalty six minutes later to make it three, with Sam McQueen winning the penalty on his Premier League debut, before Sam Vokes also converted from the spot for the visitors.
 The following week, Southampton drew 1–1 with Manchester City.
 Redmond opened the scoring for the Saints in the 27th minute after a mistake by City defender John Stones, although the visitors did not have many more chances to score in the first half.
 After the break, the home side equalised quickly through Kelechi Iheanacho, but saw a number of chances to win the game prevented by Fraser Forster in the Southampton goal.
 The month ended with a 2–0 loss at home to Chelsea, thanks to goals from Eden Hazard and Diego Costa.